syncfusion-content/xamarin-docs/Xamarin/ListView/Accessibility.md

 ![Accessibility in listview](SfListView_images/Accessibility.png)

 N> You can refer to our [Xamarin ListView](https://www.syncfusion.com/xamarin-ui-controls/xamarin-listview) feature tour page for its groundbreaking feature representations.
-You can also explore our [Xamarin.Forms ListView example](https://github.com/SyncfusionExamples/ListView-GettingStarted-in-Xamarin-Forms) to knows  render set of data items with Xamarin.Forms views or custom templates.
+You can also explore our [Xamarin.Forms ListView example](https://github.com/SyncfusionExamples/ListView-GettingStarted-in-Xamarin-Forms) to know how to render set of data items with Xamarin.Forms views or custom templates.